hazelcast/hazelcast-nodejs-client/README.md

 ### 7.7.1.
 How Distributed Query Works

 1. The requested predicate is sent to each member in the cluster.
 2. Each member looks at its own local entries and filters them according to the predicate.
-At this stage, key/value pairs of the entries are deserialized and then passed to the predicate.
+At this stage, key-value pairs of the entries are deserialized and then passed to the predicate.
 3. The predicate requester merges all the results coming from each member into a single set.

 Distributed query is highly scalable.
 If you add new members to the cluster, the partition count for each member is reduced and thus the time spent by each member on iterating its entries is reduced.
 In addition, the pool of partition threads evaluates the entries concurrently in each member, and the network traffic is also reduced since only filtered data is sent to the requester.

 **Predicates Object Operators**

-The `Predicates` object offered by the client includes many operators for your query requirements.
-Some of them are explained below.
+The `Predicates` object offered by the Node.js client includes many operators for your query requirements.
+Some of them are described below.

-- `equal`: Checks if the result of an expression is equal to a given value.
+* `equal`: Checks if the result of an expression is equal to a given value.

-- `notEqual`: Checks if the result of an expression is not equal to a given value.
+* `notEqual`: Checks if the result of an expression is not equal to a given value.

-- `instanceOf`: Checks if the result of an expression has a certain type.
+* `instanceOf`: Checks if the result of an expression has a certain type.

-- `like`: Checks if the result of an expression matches some string pattern. `%` (percentage sign) is the placeholder for many characters, `_` (underscore) is placeholder for only one character.
+* `like`: Checks if the result of an expression matches some string pattern. `%` (percentage sign) is the placeholder for many characters, `_` (underscore) is the placeholder for only one character.

-- `greaterThan`: Checks if the result of an expression is greater than a certain value.
+* `greaterThan`: Checks if the result of an expression is greater than a certain value.

-- `greaterEqual`: Checks if the result of an expression is greater than or equal to a certain value.
+* `greaterEqual`: Checks if the result of an expression is greater than or equal to a certain value.

-- `lessThan`: Checks if the result of an expression is less than a certain value.
+* `lessThan`: Checks if the result of an expression is less than a certain value.

-- `lessEqual`: Checks if the result of an expression is less than or equal to a certain value.
+* `lessEqual`: Checks if the result of an expression is less than or equal to a certain value.

-- `between`: Checks if the result of an expression is between two values (this is inclusive).
+* `between`: Checks if the result of an expression is between two values, inclusively.

-- `inPredicate`: Checks if the result of an expression is an element of a certain list.
+* `inPredicate`: Checks if the result of an expression is an element of a certain list.

-- `not`: Checks if the result of an expression is false.
+* `not`: Checks if the result of an expression is false.

-- `regex`: Checks if the result of an expression matches some regular expression.
+* `regex`: Checks if the result of an expression matches some regular expression.

 Hazelcast offers the following ways for distributed query purposes:

-- Combining Predicates with AND, OR, NOT
+* Combining Predicates with AND, OR, NOT

-- Distributed SQL Query
+* Distributed SQL Query

 #### 7.7.1.1.
 Employee Map Query Example

-Assume that you have an `employee` map containing values of `Employee` objects, as coded below.
+Assume that you have an `employee` map containing the values of `Employee` objects, as coded below.

 ```javascript
 function Employee(name, age, active, salary) {